nicmart/Functionals/README.md

 ### Currying and uncurrying

-To get a [curried version](http://en.wikipedia.org/wiki/Currying) of a function in several variable, use the `Functionals::curry` method:
+To get a [curried version](http://en.wikipedia.org/wiki/Currying) of a function in several variables, use the `Functionals::curry` method:

 ```php